cecilegltslmcs/conso_prod_energy/README.md

 # Energy consumption and production in France, region by region, in real time

-*Update: 06/03/2023*
+*Update: 07/09/2023*

-This projects used a kappa architecture.
-This kind of architecture is optimized to process data in real time.
-A kappa architecture is caracterized by different components :
+This project used a kappa architecture, a kind of architecture optimized to process data in real time.
+This architecture is defined by different components :
 - a component which collects data
 - a component which processes data
 - a component which stores data